 Headline new features of Windows Server 2019 include Windows Admin Center for centralizing the management and monitoring of hybrid local/cloud deployments, System Insights for utilizing modern predictive analytics to manage local environments, Windows Defender ATP Exploit Guard for host-intrusion prevention, container networking with Kubernetes, Cluster Sets for creating and managing large, high-availability scale-out clusters, and Storage Migration Service for streamlining the migration from legacy Windows servers.

-Progent can help you integrate Windows Server 2019 with the latest releases of key Microsoftís popular applications by providing services that include Exchange Server consulting, SQL Server 2017 configuration, SharePoint 2016 development, and Office 365 expertise.
+Progent can help you integrate Windows Server 2019 with the latest releases of key Microsoftís popular applications by providing services that include Exchange Server consulting, SQL Server 2019 integration expertise, SQL Server 2017 configuration consulting, SharePoint 2016 development, and Office 365 expertise.
 Progent's consulting, troubleshooting, and training services for Windows Server 2019 are available online and Progent also offers onsite consulting in major metropolitan areas across the United States.

 Hybrid Cloud Solutions with Windows Server 2019

 Windows Server 2019 makes the Microsoft's Azure stack available to organizations of all sizes for building on-premises networks, private clouds, or hybrid systems that combine local resources with infrastructure and services provided by private and public clouds.